 Enabling Self-management and Coping with Arthritic Pain using Exercise

 Chronic joint pain, joint stiffness and reduced physical function are the main symptoms associated with osteoarthritis (OA) - the most common form of arthritis.
-Although OA can't be cured there is a great deal people can do to relieve these symptoms.
+Although osteoarthritis can't be cured there is a great deal people can do to relieve these symptoms.
 There is also a great deal of evidence that better understanding of the problem, and exercise are very effective ways of reducing pain and the physical and psychosocial effects of chronic pain.

 ESCAPE-pain is a rehabilitation programme for people with chronic joint pain of the knees and/or hips that integrates simple education, self-management and coping strategies, with an exercise regimen individualised for each person.